How to grow potatoes

 Planting potatoes in the ground

 - Potatoes grow in most soil types, but crop best in loose, fertile soil in full sun.
+They are often planted to assist in breaking up heavier loams.

 Planting potatoes in containers